-Melbourne Water is undertaking rehabilitation works on the Marina Road Main Drain, located on Mentone Dog Beach, to keep the drain functioning well into the future.
+Melbourne Water has undertaken rehabilitation works on the Marina Road Main Drain, located on Mentone Dog Beach, to keep the drain functioning well into the future.

 The rehabilitation works follow emergency works undertaken after a flood during high rainfall in 2018 caused a drain failure.
-These works will be completed to ensure the continued integrity of the drain and safety of beach users.
+These works were completed to ensure the continued integrity of the drain and safety of beach users.

 What’s happening and when

-The nature of these works requires a section of the beach to be fenced off for their duration.
-The Beach Promenade Path that runs along the beach will remain open throughout the works.
+The nature of these works required a section of the beach to be fenced off for their duration.
+The Beach Promenade Path that runs along the beach remained open throughout the works.

-Works will start on the week beginning 13 April and end early June 2020.
+Works started on the week beginning 13 April and ended June 2020.

 The drain is located approximately 250 metres north of the Mentone Lifesaving Club.